Iti Rani Samanta

 Iti Rani Samanta (born in 1970) is an Indian columnist, journalist and film producer.
 She won the Odisha State Film Awards in 2014 for Best Story Writer.
-She is also the editor of the monthly family magazine The Kadambini and the children’s magazine The Kunikatha.
+She is also the editor of the monthly family magazine The Kadambini and the children's magazine The Kunikatha.

 Early life and education

-Iti Rani Samanta was born in the year 1970 in a village called Kalarabanka in Cuttack, Odisha.
+Iti Rani Samanta was born in 1970 in a village called Kalarabanka in Cuttack, Odisha.
 She is the youngest of the seven siblings born to Nilimarani Samanta and Anadi Charan Samanta.
-After losing her father early, and due to scarce economic support, Samanta’s early childhood saw her struggling for sustenance and survival.
+After losing her father early, and due to scarce economic support, Samanta's early childhood saw her struggling for sustenance and survival.
 She was brought up by her mother amidst poverty and sticky social challenges.
 Samanta pursued her primary education in her village school at Kalarabanka and thereafter shifted to Cuttack to complete her high school examination.
-Soon after completion of her +2 science from Ramadevi Women’s College, Bhubaneswar, she joined electronics & telecommunication from Bhubaneswar to financially support her family.
+Soon after completion of her +2 science from Ramadevi Women's College, Bhubaneswar, she joined electronics & telecommunication from Bhubaneswar to financially support her family.
 Since she wanted to become a writer, she joined the post-graduate degree program in Odia Literature and a Masters Degree in Mass Communication & Advanced Journalism from Utkal University, Odisha.
 Later, she did her Ph.D in literature from Visva-Bharati University, Shantiniketan and was awarded the fellowship instituted by Ministry of Culture, Government of India.